00d/dnd3.5e-srd/001-md/DivineAbilitiesandFeats.md

 **Suggested Portfolio Elements:** Knowledge, secrets.

-## Lay Curse
+# LAY CURSE

 **Benefit:** This ability works like the *bestow curse *spell, except that mortals get no save.
 Deities of equal or lesser rank are subject to this ability, but are allowed Will saves (DC 10 + the deity's Charisma modifier + the deity's divine rank) to resist.
+The curse

-The curse can be removed only by a deity of equal or higher rank than the cursing deity.
+can be removed only by a deity of equal or higher rank than the cursing deity.

 The deity can affect up to one creature per divine rank at once, but no more than that number each day.
 All must be within the deity's line of sight when first affected.

 **Suggested Portfolio Elements:** Evil.

-## Lay Quest
+# LAY QUEST

 **Benefit:** This ability works like the *geas/quest *spell, except that it works only on mortals and it can be removed only by a deity of equal or higher rank than the deity who lays the quest.
 The deity can affect up to one creature per divine rank at once, but no more than that number each day.
 All must be within the deity's line of sight when first affected.

 **Suggested Portfolio Elements:** Justice, law.

-## Life And Death
+# LIFE AND DEATH

 **Prerequisites:** Divine rank 6, Gift of Life or Hand of Death salient divine ability.